Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: mesh topologies

-The MP-P protocol was studied for the mesh topologies to assess the impact of the number of users on the ER.
-This was found for two values of operational probability $p_{\text{op}}$ as shown in Figure \ref{fig:30}, a) $p_{op}=0.75$ and b) $p_{op}=0.4$.
-As seen in Figure \ref{fig:3} with the grid topology, the ER decreases for additional users.
-However, we observe significant variations in the ER scaling between topologies.
-Certain topologies such as the Eurocore, UKnet and $6 \times 6$ Grid networks allowed higher entanglement rates.
+The MP-P protocol was further studied on the mesh topologies to assess the impact of the number of users on the DR. Performance was evaluated for two values of operational probability $p_{\text{op}}$ as shown in \hbox{Fig. \ref{fig:30}}, a) $p_{\text{op}}=0.75$ and b) $p_{\text{op}}=0.4$.
+The results show that the DR decreases for additional users, as seen in \hbox{Fig. \ref{fig:3}} for the grid topology.
+Additionally, there is a significant variation in the DR scaling behaviour between topologies.
+Certain topologies such as the Eurocore, UKnet and Grid-6 networks achieve high distribution rates even for a large number of users.
 This was thought to be primarily due to their higher nodal degree.
-For the multipath protocols, being able to utilise many possible paths means that a high nodal degree improves ER.\\
+For the multipath protocols, being able to utilise many possible paths means that a high nodal degree improves DR.\\

-However, the ordering of ER achieved by the protocols in different topologies was not consistent for all values of $p_{\text{op}}$.
-For example, Figure \Ref{fig:31} shows the grid topology (black line) performed better at $p_{op}=0.75$ relative to the other topologies than at $p_{op}=0.4$ (Figure \ref{fig:32}).
-This behaviour might be explained by considering the size of the largest connected component of $G'$, which will be a function of $p_{\text{op}}$ and topology.
-Figure \ref{fig:33} shows the proportion of network nodes belonging to the largest connected component with varied $p_{\text{op}}$.
-The difference in the size of the largest connected component at $p_{op}=0.4$ and $p_{op}=0.75$ correlates with variation in relative performance between the topologies.
+However, the ordering of DR achieved by the protocols in different topologies was not consistent for all values of $p_{\text{op}}$.
+For example, \hbox{Fig. \Ref{fig:31}} shows the grid topology (black line) performed better at $p_{\text{op}}=0.75$ relative to the other topologies than at $p_{\text{op}}=0.4$ \hbox{(Fig. \ref{fig:32})}.
+This behaviour might be explained by considering the size of the largest connected component of $G'$, which for these networks will be a function of $p_{\text{op}}$ and topology \cite{stauffer2018introduction,newman2001random}. \hbox{Fig. \ref{fig:33}} shows the proportion of network nodes belonging to the largest connected component with varied $p_{\text{op}}$.
+These mesh topologies do not have defined percolation thresholds, with the proportion of nodes in the largest connected component following a continuous distribution with $p_\text{op}$.
+However, the size of the largest connected component at $p_{\text{op}}=0.4$ and $p_{\text{op}}=0.75$ correlates with variation in relative performance observed between the topologies.
+In Section \ref{sec:analytical}, we relate the relationship between the distribution rate DR and the connected component size analytically.